 The image below shows how I’ve done this for an open motherboard project within my Altium 365 Workspace in my web browser.
 Note that I could also do this Altium Designer by just opening a managed project and copying the downloaded schematic file to a new project folder.
 I can also find my projects or individual files through the Open Project dialog in Altium Designer.

-Schematics are a natural place to start with PCB design reuse as they don’t rely on any other design document.
+Schematics are a natural place to start with PCB layout design reuse as they don’t rely on any other design document.
 As long as you carry around the component library files, or as long as you’ve migrated components to your Altium 365 Workspace, you can easily reuse schematics in new projects.
 Simply download the schematic files from the Workspace to your local computer, and then drag these files into a new project in Altium Designer.
-Once you’ve gathered the important schematics and components for your new design, you can start determining if you want to reuse portions of a PCB layout.
+Once you’ve gathered the important schematics and components for your new design, you can start determining if you want to reuse blocks of a PCB layout.